MECA CLAUSE

 36.2 Continuing Medical Education

 (a) The employer requires employees to be fully informed, and where possible, practised in developments within their profession.
-To facilitate this, employees will be entitled to leave for 10 working days (pro rata for part-time employees) continuing education each calendar year, plus the agreed reasonable travelling time.
-This provision may be accumulated for three years entitlement.
-This accumulation may be increased for up to five years subject to submission of a specific plan for the utilisation of the accumulated period and the approval of the employer which should not be unreasonably withheld.
+To facilitate this, employees will be entitled to leave for 10 working days (pro rata for part-time employees) continuing education each financial year (1 July – 30 June), plus any agreed reasonable travelling time.

 (b) Employees shall be reimbursed actual and reasonable expenses of up to $16,000 per annum (GST exclusive) and accumulated on the same basis as the working days (a) above.
 This reimbursement is pro rata for part-time employees except that part-time employees whose only income from medical or dental practice is derived from their employment with one employer shall be entitled to the full reimbursement.